Madson (footballer, born 1999)

-Madson de Souza Silva (born 26 August 1999), known as simply Madson, is a Brazilian professional footballer who plays as a forward for Portuguese club Moreirense.
+Madson de Souza Silva (born 26 August 1999), known as simply Madson, is a Brazilian professional footballer who plays as a forward for Mexican club Juárez.

 Professional career

 Madson made his professional debut with Corinthians in a 2-1 Campeonato Paulista loss to Ponte Preta on 30 January 2020.

 On 1 September 2021, he joined Estrela da Amadora in Liga Portugal 2 on loan.

 On 11 July 2022, Madson signed a four-year contract with Moreirense.